-At KRLU the ultimate goal is to have children engage in media with what they call a “transmedia” approach—using different forms of media to reinforce the same key concepts.
+At KRLU the ultimate goal of screen time for kids is a “transmedia” approach—using different forms of media to reinforce the same key concepts.
 For example, they’d like to see a child watch an episode of Dinosaur Train to learn about different types of dinosaurs.
 Then move on to a Dinosaur Train app in which the child can sort the dinosaurs by size and shape and put some of the information they learned from the TV show into practice.
 And then ultimately the goal is to have the child move off-line and play an imaginary game of dinosaurs using all the cool new facts he’s learned from media.
 This transmedia approach is the ultimate positive outcome of proper media use.

 For teachers, media can be a great jumping off point for serious learning.
 Using the transmedia approach, you can show your kids a 12-minute episode of a TV show, then move to an app that reinforces the lessons in the TV show, and then extrapolate on the topic in your lesson plan.
 When used correctly, media can be an amazing tool for learning.
 You just have to be “smart!”